hiqueCa/TicTacToe-Challenge/README.md

 ### Locally with Ruby

 To locally run the project using ruby, follow these steps:

 - Make sure you have Ruby downloaded on your machine;
-- Clone this repo to your local filesys;
+- Clone this repo to your local machine;
-- Go
+- At the root of your newly created project, run `bundle install` to make sure you have all dependencies correctly installed;
+- Also at the root of your newly created project folder, run `ruby main.rb` to play the game;
+- To execute the specs and get a hold of the coverage report, run `rspec spec`;

 Conclusion